Classification of discontinuities

 Continuous functions are of utmost importance in mathematics, functions and applications.
 However, not all functions are continuous.
-If a function is not continuous at a point in its domain, one says that it has a discontinuity there.
+If a function is not continuous at a limit point (also called "accumulation point" or "cluster point") of its domain, one says that it has a discontinuity there.
 The set of all points of discontinuity of a function may be a discrete set, a dense set, or even the entire domain of the function.
-This article describes the classification of discontinuities in the simplest case of functions of a single real variable taking real values.

 The oscillation of a function at a point quantifies these discontinuities as follows: